Carlos Sainz Jr.: Formula BMW

 In Formula BMW Europe, he started his career with a podium position of 3rd and 6th place at the Circuit de Catalunya.
 At Zandvoort, he took 5th and 2nd place.
 At Valencia, he scored 7th and 10th place.
 A weekend at Silverstone saw him take 3rd place and a victory in the following race, his first that season.
 Hockenheim saw him take 11th and 6th place.
-A 4th and a podium position of 3rd enlightened his championship hopes but Robin Frijns was on a charge, scoring a podium position in every race but 3, two he finished in 4th.
+A 4th and a podium position of 3rd.
+Robin Frijns was on a charge, scoring a podium position in every race but 3, two of which he finished in 4th.
 A double retirement at Spa put him out of championship contention.
 An 8th and 6th at the season finale at Monza followed.
 He finished the season 4th with 227 points.

 Sainz also competed in the UK Formula Renault Winter Cup, finishing 6th in the first race and retiring from the second race at Snetterton.